Bright Beginnings at West Hill School & Myrtle H. Stevens School

 Students receiving academic assistance take their classes in the mainstream of Rocky Hill High School, and receive direct instruction in learning strategies, compensatory skills, and self-advocacy skills during their free or study hall periods.
 The emphasis of the services is developing independent learners who will be prepared for post-secondary academic or employment demands.
 Collaborative consultation between special educators and general education teachers in the areas of curriculum modification, strategy application, and behavior management is an ongoing process.
 Special educators also co-teach in core academic areas with general education teachers.
 A small number of students receive some of their specially designed instruction in small academic skill development classes.

-A licensed clinical social worker leads peer groups and provides individual counseling.
+A school psychologist leads peer groups and provides individual counseling.

 School Psychological/Social Work/Consulting Psychiatric Services are provided in the following areas: psychological testing, individual and small group counseling service, crisis interventions, home-school collaboration meetings, teacher consultations and liaison with outside mental health services, school-based psychiatric consultations and evaluations.